japila-books/apache-spark-internals/docs/shuffle/ExternalSorter.md

 The peak size is used when:

-* BlockStoreShuffleReader is requested to xref:shuffle:BlockStoreShuffleReader.adoc#read[read combined records for a reduce task] (with a sort ordering defined)
+* BlockStoreShuffleReader is requested to shuffle:BlockStoreShuffleReader.md#read[read combined records for a reduce task] (with a sort ordering defined)

 * ExternalSorter is requested to <<writePartitionedFile, write all records into a partitioned file>>